-What is assessed?
+What is assessed?:

 External examination only, aiming to collect basic morphometric data, assessment of decomposition condition, sex and age class determination, and photographs of external features.
-Based on information collected in this tier, a decision could be made by an experienced person whether, depending upon logistics, the case would be suitable for further post mortem investigation.
-On its own, a tier one examination will not permit any reliable assessment of health status nor allow conclusions to be drawn as to the cause of death but can provide vital basic data and identify cases for more detailed investigation.
+Based on information collected in this tier, a decision should be made by an experienced person whether an animal is suitable for further post mortem investigation (also depending upon logistics etc.).
+On its own, a tier one examination will not permit any reliable assessment of health status nor allow conclusions to be drawn as to the cause of death but can provide vital basic data and identify cases for more detailed investigation should this be required.